Training videos: LinkedIn Learning

 - Update any direct links to lynda.com content in your Blackboard module.
 Links will automatically redirect to the new LinkedIn Learning platform until Tuesday 31 March 2020.
-However, it is best practice to update them as soon as you can.
 NB you can copy the direct link by right clicking the video in the search results screen, then clicking 'copy link'.
 For a better student experience from Blackboard, it is recommended that you embed the content (see instructions below).

 Creating authenticated links